rinha4.dotnet

 curl -i http://localhost:9999/ready

 Tune IVF image-build parameters with IVF_CLUSTERS, IVF_TRAIN_SAMPLE, IVF_ITERATIONS, and IVF_SCALE when testing alternatives.
-Runtime repair controls are IVF_FAST_NPROBE, IVF_FULL_NPROBE, IVF_BBOX_REPAIR, IVF_REPAIR_MIN_FRAUDS, and IVF_REPAIR_MAX_FRAUDS.
+Runtime IVF repair controls are IVF_FAST_NPROBE, IVF_FULL_NPROBE, IVF_BOUNDARY_FULL, IVF_BBOX_REPAIR, IVF_REPAIR_MIN_FRAUDS, IVF_REPAIR_MAX_FRAUDS, IVF_ZERO_FAST_APPROVE_WORST_DISTANCE, and IVF_FIVE_FAST_DENY_WORST_DISTANCE.

 Run focused tests: